 AI Commons is a community in the AI4G area, their mission: “AI Commons connects problem owners with the community of solvers to collectively create solutions with AI.”
 They already have the support of various for-profit businesses and NGOs.
 The initiative was founded by some of the greatest minds in the field of AI including Yoshua Bengio.

-I believe that as we go forward the different efforts of these and other organisations and individuals in this area will converge towards a common goal – building a bridge across the domains of tech, environment and society for securing a sustainable future of our planet.
+I believe that as we go forward the different efforts of these and other organisations and individuals in this area will converge towards a common goal – building a bridge across the domains of tech, environment and society to secure a sustainable future for our planet.

 Thanks for reading.
 Follow me on Twitter at @tbaraslupski